 In criminal jurisprudence, the crime can be committed by a single person or with the help of two or more persons.
 In case several persons are related to a particular crime, it is very essential to know the degree of participation of each in the said offence.
-It is possible that some of them will involve directly whereas a few are indirectly related by way of instigation, assistance and cooperation that enable others to commit the crime.
+Some of them may involve directly whereas a few are indirectly related by way of instigation, assistance and cooperation that enable others to commit the crime.
 Our Indian Penal Code, 1860 (IPC) provides for a specific offence for those who intentionally instigate or lend their support in the commission of the crime.
 This offence is popularly known as an Abetment.

 In this article, we will explore the meaning of Abetment, its types, essential ingredients involved and lastly the punishment for this offence prescribed in the Indian Penal Code, 1860.